History of the Royal Marines: After 1945

 In 1946 the Army Commandos were disbanded, leaving the Royal Marines to continue the commando role (with supporting army elements).

 Royal Marines were involved in the Korean War.
 41 (Independent) Commando was reformed in 1950, and was originally envisaged as a raiding force for use against North Korea.
 It performed this role in partnership with the United States Navy until after the landing of United States Army X Corps at Wonsan.
 It then joined the US's 1st Marine Division at Koto-Ri.
 As Task Force Drysdale with Lt.
 Col. D.B.
 Drysdale RM in command, 41 Commando, a USMC company, a US Army company and part of the divisional train fought their way from Koto-Ri to Hagaru after the Chinese had blocked the road to the North.
 It then took part in the famous withdrawal from Chosin Reservoir.
 After that, a small amount of raiding followed, before the Marines were withdrawn from the conflict in 1951.
 It received the Presidential Citation after the USMC got the regulations modified to allow foreign units to receive the award.

 After playing a part in the long-running Malayan Emergency, the next action came in 1956, during the Suez Crisis.
 Headquarters 3 Commando Brigade, and Nos 40, 42 and 45 Commandos took part in the operation.
 It marked the first time that a helicopter assault was used operationally to land troops in an amphibious attack.
 British and French forces defeated the Egyptians, but after pressure from the United States, and French domestic pressure, they backed down.

-In September 1955 45 Commando was deployed to Cyprus to undertake anti-terrorist operations against the EOKA guerrillas during tensions between the Greek and Turkish inhabitants of the island.
+In September 1955 45 Commando was deployed to Cyprus to undertake anti-terrorist operations against the EOKA guerrillas during the independence war against the British.
 The EOKA were a small, but powerful organisation of Greek Cypriots, who had great local support from the Greek community.
 The unit, based in Malta at the time travelled to the Kyrenia mountain area of the island and in December 1955 launched Operation Foxhunter, an operation to destroy EOKA's main base.

 Further action in the Far East was seen during the Indonesia–Malaysia confrontation.
 Nos 40 and 42 Commando went to Borneo at various times to help keep Indonesian forces from worsening situations in the neighbouring region, in what was an already heated part of the world, with conflicts in Cambodia, Laos and Vietnam.
 During the campaign there was a company-strength amphibious assault by Lima Company of 42 Commando at the town of Limbang to rescue hostages.
 The Limbang raid saw three of the 150 marines involved decorated, L company 42 commando are still referred to today as Limbang Company in memory of this archetypal commando raid.